stefanhansatos/gitpitch-template/how/PITCHME.md

 - Distributed systems instead of client-server
 - Isomorphic clients need bootstrap server at most
-- User devices as alternative to the big cloud providers
+- User devices as alternative to big providers
 - Edge aware infrastructure
 - Protocol-based and language-agnostic